FAQs

 Case managers can fill out our online referral form or contact our intake coordinator directly to refer clients to our program.
 We require basic information about the client’s needs, current situation, and their case manager’s contact details.
 Once the referral is submitted, we will review the information and schedule an intake interview to assess the client’s suitability for our housing program.
 We aim to make the process as smooth as possible for both case managers and clients.

-Do you house women with their children?
+Do you house couples, families, or single parents with children?

 Where are the houses located?